Bonita Granville: Legacy

 Granville has a star on the Hollywood Walk of Fame, at 6607 Hollywood Boulevard, for her contributions to motion pictures.
 She was honored at the Disneyland Hotel, which she and her husband owned until The Wrather Company was sold to the Walt Disney Company after Granville's death.
 The Bonita Tower and the Granville's Steak House were named in her honor.
 In 2011, Disney honored the Wrathers posthumously by inducting them into the Disney Legends.

 In 1942, Granville's image was used as the heroine of the novel Bonita Granville and the Mystery of Star Island.
 The story, written by Kathryn Heisenfelt, was published by Whitman Publishing Company in 1942.
-The story was written for a young teenaged audience, and is reminiscent of the adventures of Nancy Drew.
-It is part of a series known as "Whitman Authorized Editions", 16 books published between 1941 and 1947 that featured a film actress as heroine.
+The story was written for a young teenaged audience and is reminiscent of the adventures of Nancy Drew.
+Part of a series known as "Whitman Authorized Editions", 16 books published between 1941 and 1947 each featured a film actress as heroine.